General Terms & Conditions

 Subject to mandatory place of jurisdiction, all matters arising out of or in connection with the GTC or the platform are the responsibility of the courts that have jurisdiction over OnlineDoctor’s registered office.
 Swiss law applies (with the exception of the conflict of laws rule).

-Version of: 1 June 2025
+Version of: 1 January 2026

-B: General Terms and Conditions Between Users and Dermatologists – Treatment Agreement
+B. General Terms and Conditions Between Users and Dermatologists – Treatment Agreement

 OnlineDoctor AG (“OnlineDoctor”) operates the online mediation platform onlinedoctor.ch (“platform”).
 Using the platform, private individuals residing in Switzerland (“users”) can have a change in their skin assessed by participating, federally approved dermatologists (“dermatologists”) by providing one of these dermatologists with information about and photos of the affected area of skin via the platform.
 The dermatologist assesses the affected skin area based on the information and photos and gives a recommendation for action.

 The dermatologists offer the assessment on their own behalf and under their own responsibility.
 OnlineDoctor itself does not provide any assessment, but merely mediates the conclusion of an agreement between a user and one of the participating dermatologists (“Mediation Agreement”).
 For the Mediation Agreement, the General Terms and Conditions (“GTC”) in Section A apply.
 If a user submits an enquiry via the platform to one of the participating dermatologists to assess a skin change, a treatment agreement is concluded between that user and the dermatologist (“Treatment Agreement”).
-The GTC in this Section B apply to this Treatment Agreement.
-OnlineDoctor does not become a contracting party to the Treatment Agreement.
+OnlineDoctor does not become a contracting party to this Treatment Agreement.

 2. Conclusion of the treatment agreement